TheOneQGuy/Lego-Char-ID-finder/README.md

 Buuuuuut I was somehow able to convince ChatGPT to make a site that got the number for a character just by giving it the CD name after like 50 times of me spotting a problem and telling ChatGPT to fix it, only to make a new problem (*It was harder than it sounds like...*) So anyways enjoy!
 (Tool URL: https://theoneqguy.github.io/Lego-Char-ID-finder/)

+Also I have no idea how the tool actually works and I don't know HTML, it was created entirely by ChatGPT (The "Reason" feature helped so much because otherwise it just made things up) and me just changing some UI text.

 P.S.
-I would share my conversation with ChatGPT, but I uploaded an image in that conversation so I can't for some reason.
-Also I have no idea how the tool actually works and I don't know HTML, it was created entirely by ChatGPT (The "Reason" feature helped so much because otherwise it just made things up) and me just changing some UI text.
+Here's my conversation with ChatGPT: https://theoneqguy.github.io/Lego-Char-ID-finder---Conversation-with-ChatGPT/